Bostonian and residential moving and packing expert. Blake Shaw enjoys bar-hopping, music, and writing insightful content.

 Avoiding fraudulent companies is not simple, but being alert and well prepared will not let you fall victim to a scam

 After hearing so many awful stories about it, it’s not surprising that you are contemplating the possibility of being scammed.
-Fear and distrust might be the main reason why there’s a vague answer over our head when asking is it better to move yourself or hire movers.
+Fear and distrust might be the main reason why there’s a vague answer over our heads when asking is it better to move yourself or hire movers.
 Here’s how to tell if your company is a scam before signing a dotted line.

 One of The Most Common Scams – The Name Game